Shasha-777/2024_ia651_Oruganti/student_success_readmefile.md

 ### Mitigating Underfitting
 #### Adding More Features:
-We experimented with polynomial features to capture interactions between features.
+I have experimented with polynomial features to capture interactions between features.
 By adding polynomial features of degree 2, the Random Forest model's performance improved slightly, indicating that the model could capture more complex patterns in the data.

 ![Confusion Matrix with Polynomial Features](Figure_12.png)

 #### Hyperparameter Tuning:
-We conducted extensive hyperparameter tuning using GridSearchCV and RandomizedSearchCV.
+I have conducted extensive hyperparameter tuning using GridSearchCV and RandomizedSearchCV.
 For instance, tuning the Random Forest parameters (number of trees, depth, minimum samples split, etc.) resulted in the optimal model configuration that balanced bias and variance.

 #### Feature Engineering:
-We created new features, such as the interaction between certain curricular units and grades, which helped improve model performance.
+I have created new features, such as the interaction between certain curricular units and grades, which helped improve model performance.
 These engineered features provided additional predictive power, contributing to a more accurate model.

 ![Feature Importance](Figure_11.png)